set

 15

-a specific combination of cards that a player tries to collect during the game, often consisting of three or more cards of the same rank or suit, or a particular sequence of cards
+a specific combination of cards a player aims to collect, often consisting of three or more cards of the same rank, suit, or a defined sequence

 What is a "set"?